seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 ## July 2020

+### Results of week 11: July 10-July 17

+- MIT Project: Almost my entire contributions went into the project see below, which is why I will only do MIT from Monday until July 28, and only a blog next Friday.
+- DL-Scientist:
+- Project:
+- Public Voice: This weeks blog article was on
+- Leisure:

 ### Results of week 10: July 03-July 10

 - MIT Project: Worked on the OpenCV algorithm this week but due to Web Shop that I also developed in this week, I ran into a temporal shortage.
 Hence, Josephine and I agreed to postpone next meeting with Peter from July 14 to July 28.
 MIT and Harvard sued the USDHS this week.